ARM-software/ebbr/source/chapter2-uefi.rst

 ^^^^^^^^^^

-If firmware provides a Devicetree system description then it must be provided in Flattened Devicetree (DTB) format version 17 or higher as described in [DTSPEC]_ § 5.1.
+If firmware provides a Devicetree system description then it must be provided in Flattened Devicetree Blob (DTB) format version 17 or higher as described in [DTSPEC]_ § 5.1.
 The following GUID must be used in the EFI system table ([UEFI]_ § 4) to identify the DTB.
 The DTB must be contained in memory of type EfiACPIReclaimMemory.
+EfiACPIReclaimMemory was chosen to match the recommendation for ACPI tables which fulfill the same task as the DTB.

 .. code-block:: c